 NOTE When an ALTCS customer's resources have increased significantly and the customer is under age 65, see MA803 for information about Special Treatment Trusts.

-Term Definition Resources are items of real or personal property, including cash, which may be used to meet the customers need for food or shelter.
+Term Definition Resources are items of real or personal property, including cash, which may be used to meet the customer's needs for food or shelter.

 Resource changes are verified as follows: